oluwatola/X8/README.md

 # Xcrypter Project
 Written in Python3.

-Image encryption system using RSA and AES methods.
+Image Encryption System using RSA and AES methods.

 • Before attempting to run the script, ensure to install required dependencies.
 To do this, run: pip install -r requirements.txt